BondedMagnetSource

 • •Tool-first first screen with deterministic output, boundary warning, and a next-step action per state.

-• •Single canonical URL for both plural and singular intent: /products/plastic-bonded-magnets; no split alias page.
+• •Single canonical URL for singular/plural intent plus polymer bonded magnets and plastic bonded neodymium magnets aliases: /products/plastic-bonded-magnets; no split alias page.

 Share constraints and get route review